How To Get an On-Trend Blue-Black Hair Color

 Finally, if you’re not ready to commit to an all-over color, you can also opt for highlights.
 We’re big fans of inky-black hair with deep blue balayage—the subtle highlights will add dimension without requiring you to touch up your roots every four to six weeks.

-When it comes to this blue-black hair, you aren’t limited in the ways you can wear it.
+When it comes to blue-black hair, there are no limits in the ways you can wear it.
 Different coloring techniques can help make the look totally your own.
-Here are a few ideas to inspire your transformation.

-For a subtle take on fantasy color, opt for dark blue-black hair.
+For a subtle take on fantasy color, opt for an all-over dark blue hair dye.
 The inky, midnight-blue hue is unique and surprisingly sophisticated, especially when paired with sleek, glossy strands.
+You can achieve this at home using the L'Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Blue Black for that signature reflective finish.

-If you’re not ready to commit to an all-over blue-black hair color, balayage can be a great way to dip your toes in.
+If you’re not ready to commit to an all-over blue-black hair dye, balayage can be a great way to dip your toes in.
 You can do balayage at home, but it’ll require several rounds of processing to achieve black hair with inky blue highlights.
-If you’re an at-home hair color novice, you may want to hit the salon to achieve this look.
+If you are an at-home hair-color novice, you may want to head to the salon to achieve this look.

-Another fun way to experiment with black and blue hair: money pieces.
-Essentially, this trend involves coloring just the strands around your face.
-It’s a lot like face-framing highlights, only instead of brightening brown hair with blonde pieces, you’ll be punching up a jet-black mane with cool blue streaks.
+Another fun way to experiment with black and blue hair is by adding money pieces.
+This trend involves coloring just the strands around your face to frame your features.
+It is a lot like face-framing highlights, only instead of brightening brown hair with blonde pieces, you’ll be punching up a jet-black mane with cool blue streaks.
+This requires precision application, so take your time when sectioning out the front pieces of your hair.